If you are flying in for your cruise or just don’t want to deal with the headache and expense of dealing with parking your car, we have you covered.

 Still, it’s hard to beat the convenience and high service level associated with these services.
 Below, we’ve listed their estimated prices from the areas around town to the Manhattan port.
 (Note that the taxi fares include a customary 20% tip.
 Uber & Lyft prices do not.
 Uber doesn’t use tipping.
 Lyft makes it optional.)

 (First time rider with Lyft?
-Visit this link to download the app and receive a $50 free ride credit for your first rides.)
+Visit this link to download the app and receive FREE ride credit for your first rides.)

 If you think you want to take a rideshare service, you can read more details about Uber & Lyft here.